daltonbr/Firebase/README.md

 We need to set some Cocoapods in Xcode in order to use Firebase.
 So we may need to update our Gem installer for this.

-## Intro
+## Important initial settings

-We need to download the Firebase SDK and extract the Unity Package into our project.

 * We need to set-up a Firebase account
+* Download the Firebase SDK and extract the Unity Packages that we are going to use into our project (authentication and Database)
 * Create our iOS (or other kind of) project inside Firebase
 * Download our **Token** and put it somewhere into our *Assets* folder in Unity.
   * This file contains configuration details such as keys and identifiers, for the services you just enabled.
   * For iOS the file is a called **GoogleService-Info.plist**
-  * In Unity, in `Player Settings` set the `Bundle Identifier` to the same name entered in the Firebase, in this case `com.daltonlima.firequest`
+* In Unity, in `Player Settings`
+  * set the `Bundle Identifier` to the same name entered in the Firebase, in this case `com.daltonlima.firequest`
+  * set the `Scripting Backend` to `.NET 2.0` and **NOT** the .Net 2.0 Subset

-The Firebase Documentation is awesome, and is our friend!
+The Firebase [Documentation](https://firebase.google.com/docs) is awesome, and is our friend!